chantebryana/runcible/README.md

 node routes/index.js
 ```

+Close down the app by typing `Ctrl + C`

 ## EXPLORE THE APP
-On the same machine, open a web browser and navigate to
+On the same machine, while the app is running, open a web browser and navigate to

 ```
 https://localhost:3000